nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 ![Output of inertia dataframe.](/img/covid/inertia_df.png) _Output of inertia dataframe._

 Inertia is a measure of how well a dataset is clustered.
 A good model aims for a lower inertia score and low number of clusters.
 For example, a streaming service wants to cluster clients into categories based on what they watch.
-Too many clusters might make interpreting the preferences of each cluster.
-Too much inertia and you might still risk over generalising someone as preferring action films when they actually prefer _**80s-**_ action films
+Too much inertia and you might risk over generalising your customers by grouping them in the same category when they are quite different.
+This will lead to inaccurate show/movie recommendations.
+However, too many clusters will make interpretation difficult or less intuitive.
+Therefore finding the right balance is key.

 #### Clustering
 I chose 8 clusters using the elbow method.

 ![Elbow method.](/img/covid/elbow.png)
 ## Results
-We observe that there are a few countries which are in a class of their own in terms of fatalities suffered.
-There are many countries in both cluster 2 and 7 which could warrant further clustering.
+We observe there are a few countries that suffered fatalities on a scale that is incomparable with other countries, like cluster 1,3,5,6.
+On the other hand clusters 2 and 7 contain many countries.
+Further analysis could look into further clustering clusters 2 and 7.

 ![Elbow method.](/img/covid/clusters.png)

-We can observe that countries in cluster 4 are characterised by two Covid peaks.
+Another insight we can gain from dynamic time warping is the general trend of peaks in fatalities.
+For instance, we observe that countries in cluster 4 are characterised by two Covid peaks.
 Upon closer inspection, we see that the countries in that cluster really do experience 2-3 Covid peaks during the 33 months (Jan 2020 - Aug 2022).
 For a full list of all the countries within each cluster, scroll to the bottom.

-#### Cluster 8
+#### Cluster 8 (Closer analysis)
 _Indonesia and the United Kingdom_

+We now use cluster 8 demonstrate how aligning the two monthly fatality signals can help us compare government policies.
 Within cluster 8, we see that the peak Covid fatality takes place in the United Kingdom (UK) 7 months earlier than in Indonesia.
 We see that the peak number of Covid fatalities in both countries is very close after we aligned the two signals together (right figure).

 <html>
 <head>